9 Different Types of Snakes in North Carolina

 They despise humans and don’t even particularly enjoy being outside!
 Being mostly aquatic, they like to dwell in areas of shallow water with lots of flora so they can hide.

-You might come across one of these beautiful snakes when kayaking or canoeing in the shallows and wetlands.
+You might encounter one of these beautiful snakes when kayaking or canoeing in the shallows and wetlands.

 The snake’s belly is a vivid scarlet red, but its top is either black or dark olive to help it blend in with the surrounding foliage.